Who is a Maimonides Scholar?

 Tuition helps cover the cost of seminars, books, and food.
 All other onsite program expenses, including housing, are fully subsidized by the Maimonides Fund.

 Full and partial need-based tuition scholarships are available.
-No student will be turned away because of need. and The application is free and the admissions process is need-blind.
+No student will be turned away because of need.
+The application is free and the admissions process is need-blind.

 What does a day at the Maimonides Scholars Program look like?